mpvoss/learny/README.md

 Seeing how concepts fit together, making study materials and practicing has never been easier.
 - **Curiosity Engine:** Auto-generate questions that probe deep and unveiling insights to expand your knowledge
-- **Concept Maps:** Outline the breadth of a topic in one click and see the whole picture
+- **Outlines:** Outline the breadth of a topic in one click and see the whole picture
 - **Flash Cards:** Instantly transform any AI response into flashcards with just a few clicks
 - **Spaced Repition Study:** Master new material effectively using SuperMemo spaced repetition algorithms
 - **Quizzes:** Evaluate your understanding and track your progress with auto-generated quizzes